MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 ### Accessing the provider as an attribute

-`navigator.acquisitionInfoProvider` accesses the acquisition info provider attribute of `navigator`, which provides access to methods such as `getDetails()` that surface various acquisition details, including the Campaign ID.
+`navigator.acquisitionInfoProvider` accesses the acquisition info provider attribute of `navigator`, which provides access to the `getDetails()` method that surfaces various acquisition details, including the Campaign ID.
 There is no need for a parameter input when calling this method, as current implementations of the native API for Store information depend on derived contexts rather than specific service providers.
-We are introducing the layer of `acquisitionInfoProvider` to `getDetails()` (rather than flattening the API) in order to leave the possibility of additional functionality attached to `acquisitionInfoProvider` open.
+We are introducing the layer of `acquisitionInfoProvider` to `navigator` (rather than flattening the API as `navigator.getDetails()`) in order to leave the possibility of additional functionality attached to the `acquisitionInfoProvider` attribute open.

 ```js
 if (navigator.acquisitionInfoProvider === undefined) {